quotient-im/gtad/README.md

   - array: { type: "QVector<{{1}}>", imports: <QVector> }
   ```

-- `schema`: this matches all types defined within the API definition as
+- `schema`: this matches all types defined within the API definition as _schema_ structures,
-  _schema_ structures, as long as these structures are not _trivial_.
-  - a trivial schema is a wrapper around another type, such as `string` or a
+  as long as these structures are not _trivial_.
+(A trivial schema is a wrapper around another type,
-    singular `$ref`, without additional parameter definitions; in other words,
+  such as `string` or a singular `$ref`, without additional parameter definitions; technically,
-    a schema with one base type that stores the same data as this base type).
+  it can be represented as a data structure that derives from a single base type, with fields added.
-    Such a schema will be inlined (=substituted with that type) in every
+  Such a schema will be inlined (=substituted with that type) on every possible occasion; normally
-    possible occasion; so there's little sense in handling it.
+  you should never see it in generated code.)

   The list of "_formats_" inside `schema` allows to specify types, for which
   special target types/attributes should be used.
 Same as for other types,